Excel RANK Function

-- The 3rd parameter of the RANK function in excel is optional and zero (descending order) by default.
-If specified as 1, the function treats it as ascending order.
+- The third parameter of the RANK function is optional and zero (descending order) by default.
+However, if specified as 1, the function treats it as ascending order.

-- When the given number for which the rank is to be calculated (1st parameter) is not present in the range of cells given as a reference to the function (2nd parameter), then #N/A! error occurs.
+- When the given number for which the rank is to be calculated (first parameter) is not present in the range of cells provided as a reference to the function (second parameter), then #N/A! error occurs.

-- The function does not support any text values or the text representation of the numeric values as the RANK cannot be applied to text data.
-If provided so, the function returns #N/A error, as explained.
+- The rank formula does not support any text values or the text representation of the numeric values as we cannot apply the RANK to text data.
+If provided, this Excel function returns the #N/A error, as explained.

 This has been a guide to RANK Function in Excel.
 Here we discuss how to use the RANK function in Excel along with practical examples and downloadable excel templates.
 You may also look at these useful functions in excel –

 - Power BI RANKX FunctionPower BI RANKX FunctionRANKX is a type of built-in function in Power BI that is widely used for sorting data under various conditions.
 The syntax for this function is as follows, RANKX(<table>, <expression>, <value>, <order>, <ties>).